relationships-and-communication

 This theory suggests that societies are structured in hierarchical systems where dominant groups maintain power over subordinate ones.
 In the workplace, this can manifest as:

-- Influence of group dynamics on individual behavior.
+- Influence of group dynamics on individual behavior, where people conform to powerful figures to avoid conflict.

 French and Raven's Bases of Power